Skip to main content

 Next Steps

-1. Building Agents: Create custom agents
+1. Building Agents — Create custom agents

-2. Agent Products: Ship production systems
+2. Agent Products — Ship production systems

 Practice

-2. Add detailed logging and analyze its behavior
+• Add logging and analyze behavior

-3. Implement output validation for your use case
+• Implement output validation

-4. Build a self-critiquing version
+• Build a self-critiquing agent